AEW Dark Elevation preview: The lineup for tonight's online show (no spoilers) - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-AEW taped the following matches last week in Chicago, Illinois at NOW Arena for tonight’s AEW Dark: Elevation.
+AEW taped the following matches last week in Cincinnati, Ohio at Fifth Third Arena for tonight’s AEW Dark: Elevation.

--Jon Moxley, Eddie Kingston, and Darby Allin vs. Luther, Serpentico, and RSP.

 Powell’s POV: Tony Schiavone and Paul Wight are the Elevation broadcast team.
 Elevation streams Mondays at 6CT/7ET on the AEW YouTube page.
 Dot Net contributor Rich Bailin’s reviews are available on Tuesday morning.